pncsoares/javascript-design-patterns/BuilderPattern/README.md

 Separate the construction of a complex object from its representation, allowing the same construction process to create various representations.

-💡 Usefull when you need to create objects that have many different working parts that need to all come together to create one single object.
+💡 Useful when you need to create objects that have many different working parts that need to all come together to create one single object.

 ## Advantages